Deep and Statistical Learning in Biomedical Imaging: State of the Art in 3D MRI Brain Tumor Segmentation: Integrated Statistical/Probabilistic Deep Learning methods for MRI Segmentation

-\textit{Data set Limitations/ Scarce Annotations}: Probabilistic deep learning has proved to be useful when training with limited data and sparse annotations. \citet{dalca2019unsupervised} combined probabilistic atlas-based segmentation with deep learning to develop an unsupervised brain MRI segmentation model.
-They showed that their approach achieves promising results in terms of accuracy without the need for annotated data at test time and thus computationally efficient. \citet{ito2019semi} modeled the tumor segmentation as a semi-supervised learning problem based on a CNN using a small number of labeled images and a large number of unlabeled images where they use image registration to attach a pseudo-label for every voxel.
+Probabilistic deep learning has proved to be useful when training with limited data and sparse annotations \citep{dalca2019unsupervised, ito2019semi, kuzina2019bayesian}.
+The authors in \citep{dalca2019unsupervised} combined probabilistic atlas-based segmentation with deep learning to develop an unsupervised brain MRI segmentation model.
+They showed that their approach achieves promising results in terms of accuracy without the need for annotated data at test time and is thus computationally efficient.
+Ito et al. \citep{ito2019semi} modeled the tumor segmentation as a semi-supervised learning problem based on a CNN using a small number of labeled images and a large number of unlabeled images where they use image registration to attach a pseudo-label for every voxel.
 Since the true labels of the unlabeled images were unknown, they merged a probabilistic framework in their CNN model using the EM algorithm.
 While E-step performs a maximum a posteriori estimation for the hidden true label of unlabeled images, the M-step updates the parameters of the CNN model based on the estimated true labels.
-Their experimental results suggested that their approach achieves accurate and stable segmentation than the models trained relying only on DNN-based methods.
+Their experimental results suggested that their approach achieves more accurate and stable segmentation than the models trained relying only on DNN-based methods.